xalaida/laravel-translatable/README.md

 # Laravel Translatable
-The package add provides possibility to translate your Eloquent models into different languages.
+The package add provides possibility to translate your Eloquent models into different languages with no pain.

 ## Features